mergado/docs/_posts/2016-04-08-rules-and-queries.md

 ### Instantiation and definition

-When we say _instantiate_ a rule, what we mean is that someone creates a rule that performs bulk modification of products in an XML feed.
+When we say _instantiate_ a rule, what we mean is that someone creates a rule that performs bulk modification of products in a feed.
 This modification is done in a way that the user intents by an instantiation, for example, a rule's instance might lower prices of all products by 100 EUR.
 Such rule is probably not very useful but it shows what rule instances do: modify a project's (export's) products.

 Another term we use is rule _definition_.
 Rule definitions are actually like classes in object-oriented programming, while rule instances are like objects.
 A rule definition represents what a particular rule does and what parameters it requires in order to be instantiated.